 Mini Bio (1)

-At a very young age, she began her training in ballet and acting.
-When the family moved to Helsinki, Taina continued with her dance and acting training and eventually was invited to join the Finnish National Ballet.
+At a very young age Taina trained in both ballet and acting.
+When the family returned to Helsinki, Taina continued with her dance and acting training and eventually she was invited to join the Finnish National Ballet.
 She appeared in a few homeland movies as early as age 10 and found a couple of obscure film roles as a teenager, one in which she danced.

 Taina's international reputation began to grow when she joined the famed Sadler's Wells ballet dance company (The Royal Ballet) in London and then the Grand Ballet du Marquis de Cuevas, in Paris.
 A serious injury forced her to rethink her dancing career.
 Fortunately, she was discovered in London by American film producer Edwin H. Knopf and, on the heels of the spectacular Hollywood success fellow Scandinavian Anita Ekberg was having, MGM decided to sign Taina for a seven-year Hollywood contract.